 Welcome!
-I'm Lindsey Smallwood, a book-loving, song-writing former teacher and campus minster currently making my home in Michigan.
-I am married to Chris, a guitar-playing, pesto-making physicist who is aces at the bathtime routine and at giving good gifts, lucky me!
+I'm Lindsey Smallwood, a book-loving, song-writing writer and speaker currently making my home in California.
+I am married to Chris, a guitar-playing, pesto-making physics professor who is aces at the bathtime routine and giving good gifts, lucky me!
 Our three sons are loud, messy adorable boys that only slow down when they're asleep.

 From the Psych Ward to Stanford

 You guys - life does not turn out how you expect!
 As an undergrad at the University of Texas at Austin, I was killing it academically.
 But in my heart, I was a mess.
 I had to drop out for a semester to get treatment for an eating disorder.
 It was during my time in the psych ward (no joke) that God graciously began to show me my need for Him.
 Reading Romans in my wheelchair, I began to realize that even though I fell far short of the life God intended for me, He loved me and offered me a new way of living through Jesus.